plone/guillotina/docs/source/developer/fields.md

     ))
 ```

-The payload to increment the integer field by 3 units would look like:
+The payload to increment `counter` by 3 units would look like:

 ```json
 {